vatlab/vat-docs/content/Documentation/vtools_report/variant_stat.md

 *   grouped by samples (e.g. `--group_by aff`), or
 *   for each sample separately (e.g. `--group_by filename sample_name`, because those two fields in the sample table uniquely identify each sample.

+{{% notice warning%}}
+Note that

     % vtools_report variant_stat VTABLE
     % vtools_report variant_stat VTABLE --samples 1
     % vtools_report variant_stat VTABLE --group_by aff
 might give different total variant count because the first command counts all variants in the `VTABLE`, the second and third commands count all variants in specified samples (all samples for condition `1`).
 Because some variants might not appear in any of the samples, the number of reported variants of the first command might be larger than the others.

+{{%/notice%}}

-You you would like to generate output for selected variants (e.g. variants on chromosome 1), you should use command `vtools select -t table` to generate a variant table and use this command to summarize them.
+You would like to generate output for selected variants (e.g. variants on chromosome 1), you should use command `vtools select -t table` to generate a variant table and use this command to summarize them.